 As Principal Investigator, she has developed a research line into 'transregional history' on crossing borders in early modern times, based on six projects funded by FWO-Flanders and KULeuven.
 Lately, she also coordinates a research projects related to questions of religious war and peace in early modern and modern times, funded by H2020 and FWO-Flanders.
 Her team counts seven PhDstudents and one postdoc.

-Keynote lectures or invited talks led her to York, Wittenberg, Emden, Copenhagen, Saint Andrews, Nijmegen, Rome, Valencia, Murcia etc. She regularly organizes panels at the annual meetings of the Renaissance Society of America and the Sixteenth Century Studies Conference.
-She hosted a dozen of conferences, even ones across borders in Leuven, Kortrijk, Lille, Valenciennes, Emden and Montcornet.
+Keynote lectures or invited talks led her across various to York, Wittenberg, Emden, Copenhagen, Saint Andrews, Nijmegen, Rome, Valencia, Murcia etc., crossing linguistic and historiographic borders.
+She regularly organizes panels at the annual meetings of the Renaissance Society of America, the Sixteenth Century Studies Conference and the Annual RefoRC-conference.
+She hosted a dozen of conferences and workshops, even ones across borders in Leuven, Kortrijk, Lille, Valenciennes, Emden and Montcornet.

 Her monograph on peace negotiations during the early phases of the Dutch Revolt (Amsterdam University Press 2012) was distinguished with the Erik Duvergerprize 2011 of the Royal Flemish Academy of Belgium for Science and the Arts, for best historical study based on archival research.
 Her first monograph on the sixteenth-century inquisition in the Low Countries (Brussels 2007) received the Mgr.
 C. Declercqprize 2004 for best study in religious history.
 An article and text edition for the Bulletin de la Commission Royale d’Histoire was rewarded with the Brice and Mary Lyon prize 2006.